How to Convert MapInfo TAB to Esri Shapefile

 reader.png

-Now to view the data, click on the Zones reader feature type on the canvas to open the popup menu.
-Then on the popup menu click the View Source Data button to view the data in the Visual Preview Window.
+Now to view the data, click on the Zones reader feature type on the canvas to open the mini toolbar.
+Then, on the mini toolbar, click the View Source Data button to view the data in the Visual Preview Window.

 viewsourcedata.png